 - Presbyterian Health Plan, Inc

-Existing Medicaid recipients will be able to begin selecting their new MCO starting in October of 2013.
-Centennial Care in New Mexico January 1, 2019.
+Existing Medicaid recipients will be able to begin selecting their new MCO starting in October of 2018.
+Centennial Care 2.0 will begin in New Mexico January 1, 2019.
 The newly eligible population under Medicaid expansion will be enrolled under Centennial Care 2.0.

 Please join us for a workshop, view our resources, or contact us.
 If you would like to be contacted by one of our family liaisons, complete the form below.